-With a population of approximately 600,000 people, the city is thriving with culture and wide range of different nationalities.
+With a population of approximately 600,000 people, the city is a thriving metropolis of multicultural and cosmopolitan diversity.

-Calle Marqués de Larios is one of Malaga’s most famous streets.
-Located in the city centre, here you will find a wide selection of bespoke shops, cafes, bars and restaurants.
-It really is the perfect place to watch the world go by, while soaking up the Spanish culture.
-The El Corte Ingles is another must visit if you’re into your shopping.
-This shopping centre is found at the entrance to the city and offers many different shops for you to enjoy.
+Calle Marqués de Larios is one of Málaga’s most famous streets.
+Located in the city centre, it is home to a wide selection of bespoke shops, cafés, bars and restaurants.
+It really is the ideal place to watch the world go by, while soaking up the Spanish culture and climate.
+The El Corte Inglés is another must-visit if you are into shopping.
+This sprawling multi-storey department store can be found at the entrance to the city.

 Other must-see sights in Málaga include the Málaga Picasso Museum, the Santa Iglesia Catedral Basílica de la Encarnación (a stunning 16th century cathedral) and the Plaza de la Judería (former mediaeval Jewish quarter).